 24 Jun Gujarati Dahi Kadhi

-But then, however simple it may seem , it honestly isnt that easy to cook up this curry if culturally you are not accustomed to cooking up curd as a whole dish,coz curd is temperemental and to mellow it down is a task.
+But however simple it may seem , it honestly isn’t that easy to cook up this curry if culturally you are not accustomed to cooking up curd or buttermilk as a whole gravy dish,since curd is pretty temperamental in its personality and to mellow it down is a task.
 Curdling of the curd is a task that you need to master.
-If it curdles, the kadhi is not what is was supposed to be..That’s the hardest part..
+If it curdles, the kadhi is not what is was supposed to be.

 I learnt it after many many unsuccessful attempts and now I can proudly say that I have mastered the art of cooking up a glorious kadhi.
-You will need to follow these tricks that I use if you want to make that perfect kadhi esp if you are a first timer and do not want to fail in your attempt
+You will need to follow these tricks that I use if you want to make that perfect kadhi especially if you are a first timer and do not want to fail in your attempt.

-- The trick is to use curd at room temperature and beat it very well so that there are no lumps..Ideally if you have frotter that you use for coffee or milkshakes or a hand blender that”s the best
+- The trick is to use curd at room temperature and beat it very well so that there are no lumps.Ideally if you have frotter that you use for coffee or milkshakes or a hand blender that”s the best.
+I use my wonderchef hand blender for the same

 - Also transfer the the kadhi mixture to the pan/saucepan whatever you choose to make it in and then put it in low flame.
 I feel this works up to the right temperature as the pan slowly heats up and does not let the curd curdle